 Men’s Rights in Divorce

 What is a husband’s rights in a divorce?
 Many male clients are pleasantly surprised when I tell them that men divorce laws in Singapore are gender-neutral.
-Let me explain how the divorce laws of Singapore provide an equal, fair and balanced approach to both sexes.
+So let me explain how the divorce laws of Singapore provide an equal, fair and balanced approach to both sexes.

 Understanding the history of the Women’s Charter

 The Women’s Charter was enacted way back in 1961.
 Back then, men could have several wives.
 Women did not have the right to keep their maiden names.
 In the historical context, the Women’s Charter was an appropriate name back then as it provided women with the fundamental rights that were not available then.
-In short, the Women’s Charter was borne out of a need to protect the rights of women.
+In short, the Women’s Charter was borne out of a need to protect women’s rights.
 There is nothing anti-male about the Women’s Charter once you understand its historical context.

 Fault is not a factor in ancillary matters